Top On-Campus Jobs for College Students

 Although some TAs are required to host their own seminars or discussions for students enrolled in larger lectures, in other case, their responsibilities are limited to proctoring exams and grading papers.

 There's a ton of tasks to be done on a college campus: phone calls to be made, papers to be filed, emails to be answered, just to name a few.
-Many academic departments hire student assistants at the beginning of each semester, so check in early to see if there's an open spot.
+Many academic departments hire student administrative assistants at the beginning of each semester, so check in early to see if there's an open spot.

 You might also want to ask about job openings at your school's staff offices, like its career services, student services or registrar, human resources, or information technology center, for example.